Spencer County Courthouse (Indiana)

-The Spencer County Courthouse is a historic courthouse located at Rockport, Spencer County, Indiana.
+The Spencer County Courthouse is a historic courthouse located at Rockport, Indiana.
 It was designed by architect Elmer E. Dunlap and built in 1921.
 It is a three-story, rectangular, seven bay by five bay, Neoclassical style limestone building.
 The main facade features a projecting five bay central section with engaged Roman Doric ordercolumns.
 The interior is organized around a central rotunda topped by a shallow stained glass dome.

 It was listed on the National Register of Historic Places in 1999.